breazzzy/scarlet_lang/README.md

 # scarlet_lang
-Tiny programming language I built for fun!
+Tiny programming language built for fun and to learn!